 On December 30, 2021, we entered into a mezzanine loan agreement with Oxford for \$12.75 million in principal amount.
 The loan bears interest at LIBOR plus 11.0% with a LIBOR floor of 100 basis points (or with a LIBOR replacement rate), and matures on December 30, 2026.
-The loan is interest-only and requires a monthly fee in the amount of (i) twenty-two percent (22%) of net cash flow attributable to each month or portion thereof during the post-repayment period which is the earlier of (i) the second anniversary of the loan repayment date and (ii) the date upon which Summit no longer owns any direct or indirect interest in any of the properties and all accrued monthly fees, all excess cash fees and all other liabilities then due agent or lenders are indefeasibly paid in full.
+The loan is interest-only and requires a monthly fee in the amount of (i) twenty-two percent (22%) of net cash flow attributable to each month or portion thereof during the loan term, and (ii) five percent (5%) of net cash flow attributable to each month or portion thereof during the post-repayment period which is the earlier of (i) the second anniversary of the loan repayment date and (ii) the date upon which Summit no longer owns any direct or indirect interest in any of the properties and all accrued monthly fees, all excess cash fees and all other liabilities then due agent or lenders are indefeasibly paid in full.
 The entire Oxford mezzanine loan may be prepaid at any time prior to the three-year anniversary and would be subject at that time to a yield maintenance premium fee equal to the interest that would have been paid for the full three years, which will be due and payable upon the earliest of the maturity or acceleration of the loan, or payment of the loan in full.